waepoints/waepointstandards/standards.md

 **Add a segment… for… on…**, adds a uniquely generated not actual or fictional named segment, or referenced named segment, on the endpoint or waepoint described for the criteria of users described and designates the owner of the endpoint or waepoint as the owner of the segment, if starting a system command given by an owning, managing or governing entity of the device the segment is being added to
 **Cancel… segment(s)… moving… to…**, unstacks the definitions of the system or systems or segments or segment for all systems stacked on’s and the segment’s or segments’ definitions, taking the referenced users to the referenced segment, and performing the hangup, or the leaves, whichever is more appropriate, system command on the remaining users within the segment and joined systems with the segment and each of all the systems in the segment’s joined systems, cancelling all of the waepointstandards or ministandards repository’s activities of still active activities of the segment, reclaiming resources where used by the waepointstandards repository, and unattaching attached devices and stopping extending to what was extended to, if starting a system command given by an owning, managing or governing entity of the device
 **Cancel… segment(s)…**, unstacks the definitions of the system or systems or segments or segment for all systems stacked on’s and the segment’s or segments’ definitions, performing the hangup, or the leaves, whichever is more appropriate, system command on the users within the segment and joined systems with the segment and each of all the systems in the segment’s joined systems, cancelling all of the waepointstandards or ministandards repository’s activities of still active activities of the segment, reclaiming resources where used by the waepointstandards repository, and unattaching attached devices and stopping extending to what was extended to, if starting a system command given by an owning, managing or governing entity of the device
-**Add a...**, And a reference to a system type which has been defined in the Waepoint System Standards, stacks, or requests of the owner of, or an owner of, the managing entity, a definition of the system, correlating to the definition of the system type referenced, on the referenced collection, or the collection which the user is on a mapping of a system of, if there aren’t any other collections referenced, if the user has the proper authorization level and necessary authorization to do so, inheriting from the collection, or waepoint, or endpoint, whichever is closer in the system stack, and sets the owner of the new system to the requester, unless requesting on another user’s behalf then to the other user, if the requester has the proper authorization level and necessary authorization to do so, and if given starting a system command
+**Add a...**, And a reference to a system type, and, or, a reference to a collection of systems, specifying a new collection as a new collection with an optional name for the collection, which has been defined in the Waepoint System Standards, stacks, or requests of the owner of, or an owner of, the managing entity, a definition of the system, correlating to the definition of the system type referenced, on the referenced collection, or the collection which the user is on a mapping of a system of, creating the specified new named, or unnamed, collection if the user specified as such, if the user has the proper authorization level, and necessary, authorization to do so, inheriting from the collection, or waepoint, or endpoint, whichever is closer in the system stack, and sets the owner of the new system to the requester, unless requesting on another user’s behalf, then to the other user, if the requester has the proper authorization level, and necessary, authorization to do so, and if given starting a system command
 **Point the system/lobby/segment to the … hub as the default...**, if starting a system command and if the user has the proper authorization level and necessary authorization to do so, and is authorized to point to the hub, updates the system’s waepoint’s and/or endpoint’s and/or segment’s and/or lobby’s definition to point to the named hub, if the involved waepoint and/or endpoint and/or system and/or lobby and/or segment and hub has the user as an owner and/or administrator of, for what is considered the hub by the waepoint and/or endpoint and/or segment and/or lobby and/or system named
 **Cancel the…**, if starting a system command, if the user has the proper authorization level and necessary authorization to do so, of the referenced system or systems or segments or segment, or waepoints or waepoint or endpoint or endpoints, unstacks the definitions of the compatible device(s) or endpoint(s) or waepoint(s) or system or systems or segments or segment named, and all systems stacked on’s definitions and cancels all of the waepointstandards or ministandards repository’s activities which are still active, and the referenced system(s) and the systems and collections stacked within, reclaiming resources where welcome and helpful, unattaching attached devices, and stopping extending to what was extended to, or if the reference is to a compatible device or are compatible devices which has an identity sharing, extends/extending, quality, function, any number of the listed options, reference to the waepointstandards repository, or the Standard Definition of the waepointstandards repository’s README.md, if an endpoint or endpoints or a waepoint or waepoints are referenced, the From The Micro Definitions… Clean Uninstall The Repository… system command from the current version of the waepointstandards repository on GitHub.com is performed on the referenced compatible device or compatible devices or segments or segment or or endpoint or endpoints or waepoint or waepoints if the waepoint is or waepoints are in the inheritance chain inheriting from the endpoint, and lets the user notice if the cancelling was successful and if so how many of what category were cancelled
 **Set the access policy/policies...**, sets the access policy, or policies, references, if the user is the owner, or a user with an administrator role, of the system(s), and/or segment(s), and/or device(s)